nickruta/sample_php_crud/README.md

 -Added Security to the Login/Logout by storing HTTP_USER_AGENT in login.php and validating in loggedin.php.
 - Added spam_scrubber() function to contact.php to eliminate common spamming techniques

+*Performance Features*

+- unset($mysqli); used when closing database connections in order to free up memory.

 *Common Functionality -